klojang4j/klojang-templates/README.md

 ### Placeholders

 That's nice.
-The user won't see ugly `~%` sequences when viewing the raw template in a browser.
+The user won't see ugly `~%` tokens when viewing the raw template in a browser.
 Unfortunately, the example row containing "John Smith" now has effectively disappeared from view.

 This can be remedied by using _placeholders_.
-A placeholder is a value that is placed inside a pair of `<!--%-->` sequences.
-Since `<!--%-->` is a self-closed HTML comment, any text inside a pair of these sequences will be visible in the browser.
-However, when _Klojang Templates_ renders the template, it will remove both the `<!--%-->` sequences and any text inside it.
+A placeholder is a value that is placed inside a pair of `<!--%-->` tokens.
+Since `<!--%-->` is a self-closed HTML comment, any text inside a pair of these tokens will be visible in the browser.
+However, when _Klojang Templates_ renders the template, it will remove the `<!--%-->` tokens and any text inside it.

 ```html
 <td>